A major part of the Krates difference is our staff. We invite you to take a minute and learn more about our Doctors.

 Dr. Porter remains an active member in various professional organizations including the American Optometric Association and the Illinois Optometric Association.

-Dr. Gabriela Pavletic was born and raised in the southwest suburbs of Chicago.
-She graduated summa cum laude from Saint Ambrose University with a Bachelor’s degree in Biology.
-She then went on to graduate magna cum laude from The Illinois College of Optometry in 2020.
-Dr. Pavletic’s advanced clinical training focused primarily on ocular disease in patients of all ages completing clinical rotations at the Illinois Eye Institute, the Dorn VA Medical Center in Columbia, SC, and the Omaha Children’s Hospital.
-At KEC Dr. Pavletic specializes in post-operative care of patients undergoing cataract surgery as well as management of ocular diseases such as diabetic retinopathy, macular degeneration and glaucoma.
+Dr. Susan Sunny was raised in the northwest suburbs of Chicago.
+She graduated from the University of Illinois - Urbana/Champaign with a Bachelors degree in Economics.
+She went on to graduate from Illinois College of Optometry in 2019.
+Dr. Sunny’s advanced clinical training focused primarily on ocular disease - completing clinical rotations at the Illinois Eye Institute, the Villages VA medical center in Florida, North Suburban Vision Consultants, and Advanced Rockford Eye Care.

 What our patients say